eclipse-tractusx/managed-identity-wallet/README.md

 Aca-py will be deployed and connected to a postgres database pod in the same namespace.
 The postgres database is deployed using the following [instructions](https://www.sumologic.com/blog/kubernetes-deploy-postgres/) The used files can be found under `dev-assets/acapy-postgres` without adding a Service.
 The IP of the acapy-postgres pod should be updated in the `values-staging.yaml` whenever the postgres pod is changed

-The deployment of AcaPy instance requires also a secret file `catenax-custodian-acapy-secrets` that include the following data:
+The deployment of AcaPy instance requires also a secret file `catenax-managed-identity-wallets-acapy-secrets` that include the following data:
 1. `acapy-wallet-key` the key of the base wallet
 1. `acapy-agent-wallet-seed` the seed of the base wallet
 1. `acapy-jwt-secret` the jwt secret for the tokens